Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 07/24/2019
 ms.author: aahi
-ms.openlocfilehash: 5d57924a22ee097cfe7f492d18b8f84e7e658f41
+ms.openlocfilehash: 2328313e15fafb3c0f96fdb77f3023afc1e4774f
-ms.sourcegitcommit: 75a56915dce1c538dc7a921beb4a5305e79d3c7a
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 07/24/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68478959"
+ms.locfileid: "74323586"
 ---
-# <a name="quickstart-send-a-search-request-to-the-bing-entity-search-rest-api-using-php"></a>Início rápido: Enviar uma solicitação de pesquisa para a API REST do Pesquisa de Entidade do Bing usando PHP
+# <a name="quickstart-send-a-search-request-to-the-bing-entity-search-rest-api-using-php"></a>Quickstart: Send a search request to the Bing Entity Search REST API using PHP

-Use este guia de início rápido para fazer sua primeira chamada para a API de Pesquisa de Entidade do Bing e exibir a resposta JSON.
-Esse aplicativo simples do PHP envia uma consulta de pesquisa de notícias para a API e exibe a resposta.
+Use this quickstart to make your first call to the Bing Entity Search API and view the JSON response.
+This simple PHP application sends a news search query to the API, and displays the response.

-Embora esse aplicativo seja escrito em PHP, a API é um serviço Web RESTful compatível com a maioria das linguagens de programação.
+While this application is written in PHP, the API is a RESTful Web service compatible with most programming languages.

 ## <a name="prerequisites"></a>Pré-requisitos